She was the wife of Alexandre Guimond (1842–1930), married in 1863 in Saint-Louis-de-Lotbinière. I've got her Drouin marriage record:

 - Mortimer Donahue's (c.
 1848?) wife.
 According to my uncle's records, this should be Ellen Murphy, and for a while I thought I had found her, but according to another ancestry.com user, the Ellen Murphy I had identified was a different person entirely.
 So, I had to "prune" that part of the tree, and I haven't had any leads since;

 - Joseph(?)
 Bradish (c.
 1836) whose son John Patrick was an English soldier stationed in India, might have been married to an Emily Creighton, but I'm still not sure.
+(Update: someone sent me John Patrick's medical records which had a LOT of personal information.
+His profile has been updated extensively.)

 — Great grandfather.